MattyJ007/R2Gen-AHDS-A2/README.md

 - `numpy`
 - `java`

-## Download R2Gen
+## Download trained R2Gen model
-You can see our improved trained model in `data/iu-xray-b-64-l-0005-g-2/model_best.pth`.
+You can download our improved trained model [here](https://drive.google.com/file/d/1P2YZwl0IP77xkmhvViJRjh3DKYdtlwgd/view?usp=sharing)

 ## Datasets
 We use the IU X-Ray dataset in our evaluation.